 - surveying and mapping science.

-Many surveyors work towards achieving chartered status with either the Royal Institution of Chartered Surveyors (RICS) or the Chartered Institute of Building (CIOB).
+Many surveyors work towards achieving chartered status with either RICS or the Chartered Institute of Building (CIOB).
 Studying an accredited course shortens the length of time you have to spend in professional training, which lasts at least one year.
 Information on accredited degrees can be found at:

-If you do not have an accredited or relevant first degree, you can complete an accredited postgraduate course.
-Distance learning part-time courses are also available for those who may want to study while working.
+If you don't have an accredited or relevant first degree, you can complete an accredited postgraduate course.
+Distance learning part-time courses are also available if you want to study while working.

 Postgraduate courses in specialist areas are available for those aiming to move into a particular area of the industry.
 These include subjects such as geodetic surveying, environmental management and earth observation, hydroinformatics and geographical information science.
 A first degree in a subject such as geomatics, engineering, geography, maths or physics is usually required for entry to these courses.

 If you have an HND or foundation degree only, you could find work at a lower level such as surveying technician, assistant land surveyor or digital mapping assistant.
 You could then take further qualifications, perhaps while working, to become a geomatics surveyor.